 We anticipate having campers and leaders with a variety of special dietary needs including: gluten, eggs, milk, nuts, or personal (vegetarian), religious (pork) beliefs and/or other allergies.
-Communicate these needs at least two weeks prior to your arrival to the camp director.
+Communicate these needs by June 1, 2019 to the Camp Director.

 Wheelchair and Limited Mobility Access